mkuthan/mkuthan.github.io/_posts/2014-05-27-the-twelve-factor-app-part2.md

 ## 7. Port Binding

-> The twelve-factor app is completely self-contained and does not rely on runtime injection of a webserver into the execution environment to create a web-facing service.
+> The twelve-factor app is completely self-contained and doesn't rely on runtime injection of a webserver into the execution environment to create a web-facing service.

 I developed self-contained web application once, with embedded Jetty server.
 There are many product with embedded web server on the market, e.g: Artifactory.